stratapp-ai/stratapp-ai.github.io/_blog/difference-between-okrs-and-kpis.md

 OKR is an abbreviation for objectives and key results.

-The OKR methodology was created by Intel's founder, Andy Grove, and since brought to fame by [John Doer](https://stratappsaas.com/measure-what-matters-by-john-doerr/ "John Doer | Measure What Matters") and the founders of Google.
+The OKR methodology was created by Intel's founder, Andy Grove, and since brought to fame by [John Doerr]() and the founders of Google.

 OKRs are brilliant for strategy execution.